EmumbaOrg/docs-retail-solution-accelerator/docs/02-Setup/05-Provision-And-Deploy.md

     !!! danger "Only for workshop purposes"

         The credentials shown above are only for workshop or learning purposes.
-You must change these paramters as best security practice if you intend to deploy this solution in production.
+You must change these parameters as best security practice if you intend to deploy this solution in production.

 ## Provision Azure Resource Without Apps Deployment